awsdocs/aws-elemental-medialive-user-guide/doc_source/complex-scenario-create-trusted-entity-role-step4.md

    In the example, `111122223333` is your AWS account number\.

 1. Make a list of all the role ARNs, and include a description of the workflow and users for each\.
-You will need this list in [Step 6: Setting Up Required Data](setup-user-step-6.md)\.
+You will need this list in [Step 6: Setting up required data](setup-user-step-6.md)\.